 The servers sitting down in the basement are just used Thinkcentre PCs bought off of eBay for around $100 each and there are 4 x 8TB drives connected to them.
 Using snapraid I have 3 drives usable as data drives, and one drive is set to be a parity drive.
 This means if any one drive out of the 4 fails, I lose nothing.
 Well, to be accurate, I have snapraid set to sync nightly @ 2:00AM, which means, I could lose any data that has been changed since the last nightly sync.

 I like this timing because if I am working on something during the day, and accidentally delete it then I can recover the files from the last sync the night before.
-And it’s unlikely that I place something on the drives that is not replaceable, and also not still on another device (rule of two devices) during the day before the next sync takes place so this works for me.
+And it’s unlikely that I place something on the drives that is not replaceable, and also not still on another device, before the next sync takes place so this works for me.
 But remember how RAID is not a backup?
 Well, despite it’s name, snapraid is software that blurs those lines a bit between RAID and a backup solution.
-It sort of acts like RAID and it sort of acts like a backup solution; it is a bit of a happy medium.
-I do not consider it a full backup solution, which is why I also use borg for my real backups.
-And unless you have a server like me, with a bunch of drives connected to it, then you can skip snapraid, and just use borg for your backups.
+It sort of acts like RAID and it sort of acts like a backup solution in some ways.
+However, I do not consider it a backup solution, which is why I also use borg for my real backups.

 Borg has deduplication, which means if I have multiple copies of the same file in different folders or even on different machines then it only needs to take up the space of about one of those files.
 Likewise if I have a big file and only a little of the data changes, it doesn’t need to make a completely new copy of the changed file, just a little more than the changed parts of it.
 This saves a lot of storage space.
 Borg is also fast, easy to install, easy to script, supports encryption and compression, and allows for backing up to remote hosts.
 The backups that borg creates are what I actually consider to be my backups.